selivan/selivan.github.io/_posts/2019-01-31-virtualbox-linux-guest-autoresize-screen.md

 **UPDATE**: There is an alternative solution from @vitalyrepin for VBoxSVGA controller, see it in comments.

-NOTE: This post is actual for VirtualBox 5.x - 6.0, and may be later releases.
+**NOTE**: This post is actual for VirtualBox 5.x - 6.0, and may be later releases.

 To enable auto-resizing screen resolution for Linux guest you should use the VBoxVGA virtual graphics controller(Machine Settings - Display - Graphics Controller).